 Li Pingri remembers swimming with fish and shrimp as a boy in Guangdong’s Chigang waterway in China.
 Today, even after the city spent 48.6 billion yuan ($7.2 billion) on a cleanup, he can’t stand the canal’s smell.

 Ian Chen recalls his father quietly accepting he could no longer wade into a lake near their home in southern China where he’d swum his whole life.
 The raw sewage and agricultural waste spilling into the water meant it wasn’t safe anymore.

 Johnson Controls Inc., named by Shanghai as the primary source in a lead-poisoning case last year, said it “disagrees” with any link between its plant in the city and the incident that sickened 49 children.

-Vice President Joe Biden repeated a message of reassurance to the Chinese that their investment in U.S. Treasuries is safe, and introduced a fresh warning to Chinese leaders that curtailing freedoms in Asia’s largest economy could hinder growth and stifle innovation.
+Vice President Joe Biden repeated a reassurance to Chinese leaders that their investment in U.S. Treasuries is safe, while warning that curtailing freedoms in Asia’s largest economy could hinder growth and stifle innovation.